sampsyo/home/_drafts/probablycorrect.md

 Is it possible to make statements that don't depend on a known, sample-able distribution?

-## Going on Line: Statistical Checking
+## Going On-Line: Statistical Checking

 A stronger guarantee could help us cope with unanticipated distributions---even *adversarial* distributions.
 For example, a user might find